rackerlabs/support-how-to/content/managed-operations/gogrid-eol-faq.md

 #### Will Rackspace migrate my GoGrid environment to a new platform for me?

 No, Rackspace will not migrate your environment for you.
-Rackspace has partnered with our trusted vendor of 10 years, WSM International, to provide discounted services when you migrate to a Rackspace platform.
-After more than 15 years of experience, WSM International has migrated 100,000+ servers and worked with 10,000+ businesses.
+However, we have multiple migration options that we are ready to discuss with you.
+Contact your GoGrid support team to set up a discussion.